 - Information on when the tenant has handed over keys, and/or when the landlord has become aware of the tenant moving

 - Documentation of the condition of the tenancy upon moving out (for example, photo material from moving out)

 - Documentation that the landlord has suffered a loss (invoice, offer or similar regarding repair costs).

 - House rules of the property

 - Warnings/reminders sent to the defendant

 Violation of house rules

-If, in your capacity as resident, you experience anyone in the property to be exhibiting an unacceptable behaviour, you should contact your landlord/housing association.
+If in your capacity as a resident, you experience anyone in the property to be exhibiting unacceptable behaviour, you should contact your landlord/housing association.